 A skill check is an assessment of a student's ability to demonstrate competence in a PTA skill.
 Skill check assessments are done in two different ways.
 First, two peer skill checks must be completed with two different lab partners.
 The results of the peer skill checks must be documented on the skill check form.
 Students will then have the opportunity to work on any problem areas prior to being tested by a course instructor.
-Faculty skill checks performed by an instructor will be performed during open lab times or during scheduled course labs, if there is time.
-The score earned with the course instructor must be 75% or higher or the skill check must be retaken.
-If a skill check must be retaken, the initial grade will be recorded.
+Faculty skill checks performed by an instructor will be performed during regular or open lab.
+Skill check will be graded Pass/Fail and can be retaken as many times as needed.